 ‘Yet was Kennish a true poet and an honour to the Island’ – Rev T. E. Brown 1894

-A limited edition of ten signed copies is also available following the visit to the Isle of Man by two of William Kennish’s great-great grandsons in November 2014 for the opening of the William Kennish Engineering Centre.
+A limited edition of ten signed copies was created following the visit to the Isle of Man by two of William Kennish’s great-great grandsons in November 2014 for the opening of the William Kennish Engineering Centre.

 The copies are signed by two American Kennish family members plus the great-great grand-nephew, Manxman and TT Commentator Mr Roy Moore and the author.

 The author wishes to gratefully acknowledge that this book has been published with the assistance of Culture Vannin, formerly the Manx Heritage Foundation, through Administrator Mr Charles Guard,